AD-SDL/sciclops_module/README.md

 # sciclops_module

-A MADSci node module for interfacing with the Hudson Robotics Sciclops Platecrane
+A MADSci Node module for interfacing with the Hudson Robotics Sciclops Platecrane.